Banking-Analytics-Lab/EMP-Py/README.md

 empCreditScoring(scores, classes, rounding=k)
 ```

 The functions have been co-authored by Thomas Verbraken, Seppe van den Brucke and Cristián Bravo.
+Python translation by Emiliano Peñaloza and Alexander Hemming.